kamstrup/fn/README.md

 API CHANGES
 * Rework RangeOf() and maybe SourceOf+SourceFunc... should maybe be able to abort by returning ErrStop?
 * Range.Len() should be well defined.
+* For walking a Dir or reading a file we need a way to return errors from Seqs

 FEATURES
 * seq.Limit(n) Seq[T], lazy counterpart to seq.Take(n)